-1. USE TRACKED SHIPPING
+USE TRACKED SHIPPING

-2. CONSIDER YOUR OPTIONS
+CONSIDER YOUR OPTIONS

 Parcel2Go and Parcel Force are ideal for larger parcels in the UK.
 Royal Mail is the UK national postal carrier and USPS is the US equivalent.

 US sellers can also use Ship with Depop.
-These labels are for first class shipping for sizes XS, S and M. For L and XL labels, and includes insurance coverage for items up to $100.
+These labels are for first-class shipping for sizes XS, S and M. For L and XL labels, and includes insurance coverage for items up to $100.

 UPS is a good option for international shipping.
-In the US sellers should also look into ‘flat rate’ shipping methods.
+In the US sellers should also look into ‘flat-rate’ shipping methods.
 This can help you save on shipping and can also save the buyer from spending more.

 In Australia, Australia Post is the national postal carrier.
 Sendle is a courier company that can be useful for home-based collection and delivery.

-When choosing a provider, consider:
+When choosing a courier, consider:

-Where your item is going (international/domestic)
+Where your item is going: international/domestic

-Convenience: Some companies will collect packages
+Convenience: some couriers will collect packages

 Usability: How easy is it to print shipping labels?

 BRAND YOUR PACKAGING

 Your packaging is the first time your buyer experiences your brand in real life.
 Use it as an opportunity to make a good first impression.
-Add a little thank-you note or a fun freebie to say thank you.
-Put that little bit of extra effort into the packaging and delivery of your item so that you stand out against the crowd.
+Perhaps add a thank-you note or a fun freebie.
+You can also go one step further buying in bulk, getting a better price, using eco-friendly packaging and personalising packaging with stamps/stickers.

 Work out the cost by weight and destination